primeroIMS/pdfjs-viewer/README.md

 </object>
 ```

+A helper `pdfjs_viewer_path` is defined to return the path of the viewer

 ### 5. Styling and Customization

 The viewer loads with default PDF.js styling.
 To customize the appearance, you can:

-1. Override CSS in your application's stylesheets
+- Set `config.stylesheet_path` to a url path to a stylesheet in the initializer.
+The viewer uses css variables that you can override in this css file.
-2. Modify the viewer template if needed
+- Modify the viewer template if needed
-3. Use the configuration options to show/hide specific toolbar elements
+- Use the configuration options to show/hide specific toolbar elements

 ## Requirements